 - Cancer.
 Your risk of developing cancer of the oesophagus is slightly increased compared with the normal risk if you have long-term acid reflux.
 This small increased risk is slightly higher still in people with reflux plus a hiatus hernia.
 This is because reflux problems, on average, tend to be more severe in people with a hiatus hernia compared to those without a hiatus hernia.

 But note: it has to be stressed that most people with reflux or hiatus hernia do not develop any of these complications.
 They are uncommon.
 Tell your doctor if you have pain or difficulty when you swallow (food sticking), which may be the first symptom of a complication.
+See your doctor if your symptoms aren't being controlled by the medicines you have been prescribed, or if there is any change.

 Did you find this information useful?